jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * The validators who will already be contractors of decred and can bill the decred project directly for hours spent on this work.

-* I dont see each validator spending more than 20-30 hours a month.
+* I don't see each validator spending more than 20-30 hours a month.

 **Cost Breakdown**